AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 **Part One:** The first part of this project was focused on the basics of technical analysis for exploration and analysis of a portfolio of stocks.
 In this part, I evaluated, analyzed and visualized the stock prices, stock volumes, returns and risks associated with the portfolio.
 Part one is designed to lay the foundation for a comprehensive overview of the market and provide a insights into  random behavior of unstructred finanacial market.
 The figures below were chosen to highlight how investros and traders have trying to tame the financial market monster, with the hope of earning decent returns on their efforts and capital invested.

 **See the following figures:** Please Note that figure descriptions are displayed _**below the images**_
-* fig 1; Overview of Stocks Prices Comparism
+* fig 1; Overview of Stocks Prices and Comparism
 * fig 2: Visualization of Normalized Stock Prices
 * fig 3: Stocks Volume Visualization
 * fig 4: Normalized Stock Volume Visualization